thehimel/mac/hyper/README.md

 * Install from [here](https://hyper.is/store/hyper-night-owl).
 * Tutorial: [My NEW Favourite TERMINAL Configuration | Hyper Fig Night Owl](https://youtu.be/QsXbY33EX9w)

+#### Night Owl in PyCharm

+* To have the same theme like hyper, install [Night Owl Theme](https://plugins.jetbrains.com/plugin/12262-night-owl-theme) in PyCharm.

 ## Uninstall a Theme or Plugin

 * `hyper uninstall <theme or plugin name>`.
 Example: `hyper uninstall hyper-material-theme`.